m-clark/Miscellaneous-R-Code/ModelFitting/Mixed Models/mixedModelML/mixedModelML.md

 ##      251.41        10.47
 ```

-We can predict the random effects (Wood, 6.2.4), and after doing so again compare the results to the lme4 estimates.
+We can also predict the random effects (Wood, 6.2.4), and after doing so again compare the results to the <span style="color:#1e90ff">lme4</span> estimates.

 ```r